wenqsun/3D-Diffusion/README.md

 <img width="1310" alt="image" src="https://github.com/wenqsun/3D-Diffusion/assets/93043187/21e134a2-a110-40aa-9638-1cd9bc11e8bc">
 Taxonomy: the type of output, representation,

-## Multiview 2D-to-3D Generation via Diffusion Models
+## 3D Generation by Score Distillation
 This series of papers aim to leverage the 2D diffusion models (pre-trained or train from scratch) to generate high-quality and diverse 3D content.
 In this mode, the 3D contents are not generated directly by diffusion models.

-### Text-to-3D using Pre-trained Image Diffusion Models (Text-to-3D)
+Especially, they try to leverage the score information from 2D diffusion models to optimize the 3D reconstructor.

 1. [DreamFusion: Text-to-3D using 2D Diffusion](https://arxiv.org/abs/2209.14988) 🌟🌟🌟🌟🌟 $\textit{ICLR 2023 Outstanding Paper Award}$\
    This paper firstly proposes using SDS to generate 3D contents based on the pre-trained diffusion models.
 (NeRF)
 2. [Magic3D: High-Resolution Text-to-3D Content Creation](https://research.nvidia.com/labs/dir/magic3d/) 🌟🌟🌟🌟 $\textit{CVPR 2023}$\